 Your main contact for information or to discuss any problems is your form tutor.

 If your form tutor is not able to help, then you should contact your Progress Leader.

-You can find the Progress Leader in their teaching rooms or the Progress Leaders’ office which is located on the first floor, next to Mr Jones’ office and near the library.
+You can find the Progress Leaders in their teaching rooms or the Progress Leaders’ offices which are located on the ground floor (Technology Block) and first floor, near the library.

-You will have assemblies which will celebrate your achievements.
+Your Progress Leaders will run assemblies throughout the year which will celebrate your achievements.